| True Stories? Urban Legends? Chain Letters? Could be one or all

 He must really be a nerd."
 I had quite a weekend planned (parties and a football game

+with my friends tomorrow afternoon), so I shrugged my shoulders and went on.
 As I was walking, I saw a bunch of kids running toward him.
 They ran at him,

 knocking all his books out of his arms and tripping him so he landed in the dirt.
 His